mk-fg/games/factorio/Color_Combinator_Lamp_Posts/README.md

     Adds extra row of lamp color "virtual signals" to pick from, which can be used with regular lamps as well.

-- Lamp Post light radius
+- Lamp Post glow radius

-    Radius for lamp post light, when any signal is set on it.
+    Radius for lamp post glow, when any signal is set on it.
 Default: 6.
 0 - disabled.

-- Lamp Post light intensity
+- Lamp Post glow intensity

-    Light intensity value for lamp posts, in 0 (no light) - 1.0 (bright glow) range, when any signal is set on it.
+    Glow intensity value for lamp posts, in 0 (no light) - 1.0 (bright) range.
 Default: 0.9.

 - Lamp Post color intensity

-    Lamp post light color intensity, from 0 (white) to 1.0 (full color).
+    Lamp post glow color intensity, from 0 (white) to 1.0 (full color).
 Does not affect color of the lamp itself.
 Default: 0.135.